Seirdy/seirdy.one/content/about/index.md

 : [`1E892DB2A5F84479`](../publickey.asc "{rel='pgpkey authn' type='application/pgp-keys' class='u-key'}") (also availabel via Web Key Directory)

 Chat
-: IRC: "Seirdy" on many networks (Liberachat, Snoonet, OFTC, Tilde.Chat, some others) : Matrix: [@seirdy<wbr />:seirdy.one](matrix:u/seirdy:seirdy.one "class='u-impp u-url' rel='me'")
+: IRC: "Seirdy" on many networks (Liberachat, Snoonet, OFTC, Tilde.Chat, apionet, some others) : Matrix: [@seirdy<wbr />:seirdy.one](matrix:u/seirdy:seirdy.one "class='u-impp u-url' rel='me'")

+At least two platforms listed in the "Social (centralized)" category are not endorsed, and I'm trying to wind down my use of them.
 If you find a "Seirdy" somewhere else and don't know whether or not it's me, please contact me and ask instead of assuming that it must be me.

 I used to have the Matrix ID `@seirdy:envs.net`.
 I sometimes use `@seirdy:fairydust.space` for technical reasons (seirdy.one runs a Conduit server but certain features only work in Synapse rooms).